Updated on September 24, 2015

 The final step was to flood the car with ozone for several hours with a contractor’s grade Bio3Blaster Pro Rugged Junior ozone generator from Charles Boday.
 These generators are far ahead of competitive ozone generators with a massive 1.5 horsepower blower and four replaceable 3300 mg generator paddles that produce enough ozone to do my entire house – more about that in another post.

-By the way, you may run across EPA information or articles like the one on Dr. Shoemaker’s site by Mr. Pinto attempting to argue that ozone is flat out bad.
+By the way, you may run across EPA information or articles like the one by Mr. Pinto attempting to argue that ozone is flat out bad.
 However, if you read carefully, they never argue that ozone doesn’t work at neutralizing odors and mycotoxins.
 The core of their arguments are that combining ozone with raw chemicals is bad and that ozone in high concentration is harmful to people, animals, and plants.
 Mr. Pinto also tries to argue that ozone is best applied in special chambers even though the auto and fire remediation industry have been using ozone to neutralize odors in buildings and cars for a long time for the simple reasons that it works and doesn’t cause any real damage.

 So what about noxious chemicals and breathing ozone?
 In the case of noxious chemicals, the EPA technicians mixed ozone with raw chemicals in a laboratory and not surprisingly, it did produced harmful chemicals.
 Similarly, Mr. Pinto sites a case where contractors that applied a floor finish in one part of a building while ozonating another ended up with a toxic smelling mess.
 Please note that this is quite different from using ozone on finished materials where the chemicals are bound up.
 It’s like comparing apples to oranges.
 Is there a certain degree of toxic chemicals produced when ozone reacts with finished building materials and does rubber and electrical wiring get degraded?
 Most likely yes, but in the real world there is plenty of evidence suggesting these effects are inconsequential.